mtmucha/mtmucha.github.io/_posts/2024-08-05-introduction-to-atomics-1.md

 - ***synchronizes-with*** :
-If a store in thread A uses `memory_order::release` and a load in thread B uses `memory_order::acquire`, and thread B reads the value stored by thread A, then the store in thread A synchronizes with the load in thread B.
+If a store in thread A uses `memory_order::release` and a load in thread B uses `memory_order::acquire`, and **thread B reads the value stored by thread A**, then the store in thread A *synchronizes-with* the load in thread B.

 As you can see, this relation is formed between two threads: one thread writes a value using `memory_order::release`, and the other thread reads that value using `memory_order::acquire`.